 - Lancer or Ronin

 Saint is a great pick for either side of High Castle.
 On defense, his scoped assault rifle is an excellent weapon for taking advantage of high ground angles on A and he has a trip wire which is nearly impossible to dodge for enemies who take the A zipline.
-You could also replace Saint with any of the snipers, but you will be missing out on his Revive Drone which can be very useful on a large map like this.
+You could also replace Saint with any of the snipers, but you will be missing out on his Revive Drone which can be useful on a large map.
 Dallas is a great option for defending this map due to his ability which reveals the enemy position.
 On a map like High Castle, where teams are forced to rely heavily on intelligence to win, Dallas’ active ability is even more broken than usual.
 Finally, Lancer and Ronin are great mid fighters whose kits are explicitly built to win duels.

 Dima is a great breacher for the attack team on High Castle.
-From the very first round he has access to his MIRV Launcher which fires a cluster of eight grenades.
+From the very first round, he has access to his MIRV Launcher which fires a cluster of eight grenades.
 This is an essential piece of utility that can give you an upper hand when breaching B, something you will be doing a lot.
 As the half goes on, he gains access to even more lethal utility grenades as well.

 Lancer and Ronin are great options on attack for the same reasons as Dima.
 They are great at winning duels, and once they win their duels they can flank the enemy team quickly.
 Although running two flankers isn’t necessary, big flankers can really turn the tide of a round on this map.
 Doubling up on duelists isn’t the worst plan in the world.